Luminoid/blog/source/_posts/What-Is-an-LLM.md

 - inference
 ---

-A working mental model of large language models, written for an engineer who has shipped real software but never trained a neural network.
-The post is layered: the first stretch is the whole thing in plain language with one or two grounded formulas; the middle goes into the architecture with every symbol defined; the last part covers training, inference economics, and what's actually new at the frontier in 2026.
-Stop reading whenever you have enough.
+A working mental model of large language models, written for people who use Claude / ChatGPT / Gemini / Claude Code daily and want to understand what's actually running under the hood.
+The post is layered: the first stretch is the whole thing in plain language, explaining behaviours you've already noticed (hallucination, the "let's think step by step" trick, why Claude can't count `r`s in "strawberry"); the middle goes into the architecture with every symbol defined for anyone who wants the math; the last part covers training, inference economics, and what's actually new at the frontier in 2026.
+Stop reading whenever you have enough; the architecture section is opt-in.

 <!-- more -->